peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 <b>Return Value:</b>

-The result of dividing this arbitrary-precision rational number by a 32-bit signed integer.
+The quotient of the two objects.

 <b>Exceptions:</b>